mendelevium/decision-jungles/CITATION.md

 When using Decision Jungles in your research, we recommend citing both the software implementation and the original paper.
 For example:

-> In our experiments, we used the scikit-learn compatible implementation of Decision Jungles (Decision Jungle Team, 2024), which is based on the algorithm described in Shotton et al. (2013).
+> In our experiments, we used the scikit-learn compatible implementation of Decision Jungles (Martin Dionne, 2025), which is based on the algorithm described in Shotton et al. (2013).

 ### References

-Decision Jungle Team.
-(2024).
-Decision Jungles: A Scikit-learn Compatible Implementation (Version 0.1.0) [Computer software]. https://github.com/example/decision-jungles
+Martin Dionne (2025).
+Decision Jungles: A Scikit-learn Compatible Implementation (Version 0.1.0) [Computer software]. https://github.com/mendelevim/decision-jungles

 Shotton, J., Sharp, T., Kohli, P., Nowozin, S., Winn, J., & Criminisi, A. (2013).
 Decision Jungles: Compact and Rich Models for Classification.
 In Advances in Neural Information Processing Systems (pp. 234-242).